tidepool-org/tidepool-org.github.io/_docs/data-model/v1/bolus.md

 Bolus events represent a one-time dose of fast-acting insulin.
 Even though a bolus is one-time, it is not immediate.
 Pumps generally deliver a bolus over the course of minutes/tens of seconds.
 It is possible that it is interrupted and it is important to know what was actually delivered.
 For that reason, a bolus can be a multi-event process.
 One event indicates the start and subsequent events indicate completion.

-There are multiple types of boluses that the tidepool platform can handle.
+There are multiple types of boluses that the Tidepool platform can handle.

 * injected
 * normal